HalilibrahimKOZEN/Oyun/README.md

-Bingo game developed using java
+Bingo game developed with java